johnsturgeon/als_overwolf/README.md

 ```

 ### `match_events` Array
-This is an array of events that happened in chronological order.
-The basic struction will be:
+This is an array of events that happened in chronological order:
 * `event_timestamp`: Unix Timestamp of event
 * `event_type`: String - [Event Types](#event-types)
 * `event_value`: String or Object (each event type has its own value)